Rear Impact Collision Attorney

 They Are Dealing With Insurance Companies

-As discussed, insurance companies would trip over $50 to save a dime in many situations.
-So this presents an issue for drivers involved in rear-end collisions.
-For now, vehicle bumpers protect the vehicle and even cut down on damage claims to the car.
-But insurance companies use the lack of visible bumper damage not to pay out injury claims.
+As discussed, insurance companies would trip over $50 to save a dime in many situations, presenting a severe issue for drivers involved in rear-end collisions.
+Vehicle bumpers will protect the vehicle and cut down on damage claims to the car.
+But insurance companies use the lack of visible bumper damage to evade paying injury claims.
 Many insurance companies will argue no vehicle damage to support an injury.
 So they will say there is little to no visible wear.

 Hence, the occupants in the auto could not have sustained injuries.
-But from a medical standpoint, this is not true.
+But from a victim's medical standpoint, this will not always be true.
 First of all, there is no visible damage to occupants' vehicles, so it doesn't look like anyone could have suffered severe injuries.
-But your human body is not able to absorb impact, even at low speeds.
+But your human body is not able to absorb these impacts, even at low speeds.

 The Adjuster Works For The Insurance Company, Not You

 The insurance adjuster is one of the insurance company employees.
 And they should assess damages both to a vehicle and the occupants properly.
 But they will always attempt to reduce what their employer pays for damages.
 Rear-end collisions may seem clear-cut, but this is not still the case if there are serious injuries.
 But a driver must be in control of their vehicle at all times.
 The truth is, the insurance company will use tactics to make simple issues complicated.

 Because it involves them paying compensation, they fight it.
 And this is why it may be necessary to have legal representation by a skilled auto accident lawyer.
 So then you can ensure the injured party receives a fair settlement.
 In many cases, the plaintiff may get forced to hire biomechanical engineers.
 Furthermore, they may need structural experts.
 Also, they may require other pros to prove your case.